SCT Equity Statement

 This Community Agreement is a living document and will be periodically updated.
 Have questions or comments or want a copy to abridge for your community?
 Email us at firstname.lastname@example.org.

-We have arrived at a dynamic land acknowledgement through discussions with our staff and trustees, using resources from the Duwamish Tribe, Red Eagle Soaring, and the Seattle Rep, Pacific Science Center, and City of Seattle.
-It is important to note that this kind of acknowledgement is not a new practice developed by colonial institutions.
+We have arrived at this land acknowledgement through discussions with our staff and trustees, using resources from the Duwamish Tribe, Red Eagle Soaring, and the Seattle Rep, Steppenwolf Theatre, Pacific Science Center, and City of Seattle.
 Land acknowledgement is a traditional custom dating back centuries for many Native communities and nations.
-For non-Indigenous communities, land acknowledgement is a powerful way of showing respect and honoring the Indigenous Peoples of the land on which we work and live.
-Acknowledgement is a simple way of resisting the erasure of Indigenous histories and working towards honoring and inviting the truth.
+For non-Indigenous communities, acknowledgement is a simple way of resisting the erasure of Indigenous histories and working towards honoring and inviting the truth.